fred-cook/numpy-gnn/README.md

 The layers are stacked in a general way using [`GCNNetwork`](npgnn/gcn_network.py).
 This takes a number of arguments for hidden layer sizes, and puts a GCN with size `n_in` at the start, and a softmax layer which outputs `n_out` on the end.

 When performing a forward pass the `GCN`s are looped over creating an embedding.
+These all take the adjacency matrix as a parameter.
 The final output from the embedding is passed into the softmax layer to be converted to a class likelihood.
+Note that this does not perform message passing, and therefore doesn't need `A`.

 ## Back Propagation